Quantum-Accelerators/quacc/docs/user/recipes/modifications.md

 print(result)
 ```

-1. See the documentation for [quacc.wflow_tools.customizers.customize_funcs][] for additional details.

-Here, we have used the `parameters` keyword argument to override the default parameters of the `relax_job` function called within `bulk_to_slabs_flow`.
-This is a convenient way to modify the behavior of a workflow without having to modify the source code itself.
+Here, we have used the `parameters` keyword argument to override the default parameters only for the `relax_job` function called within `bulk_to_slabs_flow`.
+This is a convenient way to selectively modify the default behavior of a workflow without having to modify the source code itself.

 ## Modifying all the Jobs in a Dynamic Workflow